opensafely/documentation/docs/ehrql-new-tutorial-3a.md

 * to describe and generate some simple operations that can be performed with ehrQL tables.
 * to describe the types of operations that can be carried out
 * to explain the importance of data types.
-* to explain the difference between patient-level and event-level tables.

 ### Full Example